danielpalme/ReportGenerator/Readme.txt

 3.0.0.0

+    * New: Issue #70: Added coverage indicator to test method selection
     * New: Issue #99: Added new command line parameter "-tag" to add a custom text to reports and historic charts